 Home » What is Resilience?

-As the Open Space Institute relates, new research can help land managers identify the places to protect today that will likely support a variety of plants and animals tomorrow.
-This approach to resilience, studied for more than a decade by scientists at The Nature Conservancy, has found that to protect diversity we must focus on three elements: the complexity of landforms, the connectivity of natural systems, and a variety of geology types.
+New research and a new approach referred to as terrestrial resilience, or Conserving Natures Stage, can help land managers identify the places (the stage) to protect today that will likely support a variety of plants and animals (actors) tomorrow.
+This approach to resilience, studied for more than a decade by scientists at The Nature Conservancy, has found that to protect diversity we must focus on three elements: the complexity of land forms, the connectivity of natural systems, and a variety of geology types.
 In other words, we must preserve lands that are diverse both above and below ground and connected to other protected lands.
-This means prioritizing conservation efforts by focusing on unfragmented, natural areas with a variety of land formations such as slopes, cliffs, valleys and ravines, and different soil types offer diversity of ecosystems and microclimates that can support biodiversity and system resilience where different forms of life can thrive.
+These complex and connected landscapes offer a wide range of micro-climates which can help facilitate plants and animals to adapt to changes.

-Many land trusts have traditionally focused on conservation objectives that can enhance resilience.
+By bringing climate science into strategic conservation planning efforts land trusts can intentionally protect resilient sites and build more resilience into the landscape.
 For example, groups with missions that include protecting habitat for keystone species have often identified migration corridors and transitional ecosystems that support many life-cycle stages for species such as salmon, bears, and migratory birds.
 Such conservation work can be done at large or small scales – for example, in Vermont, the Vermont Land Trust targeted a small parcel connecting the Green Mountains and the Taconic ranges to support safe black bear migration, a small step that can make a big difference for this large migratory mammal.
-In Maine, the Downeast Lakes Land Trust is engaged in carbon offset projects on their working forestlands, and implements “focus-species forestry” to enhance biodiversity and protect critical habitat.
+The North Florida Land Trust has used 26 natural resource criteria to map and prioritize strategic conservation objectives in a seven-county region.
+The resulting North Florida Conservation Priorities map offers a quantitative guide of conservation values, informing acquisition and management priorities in this area.
 In Louisiana the Lake Pontchartrain Basin Foundation‘s watershed-wide management plan focuses on restoring critical habitats that can offer increased resilience to ecosystems and human communities that depend on these coastal areas for the natural resources and storm protection benefits they provide.

 How resilience is achieved varies, but in general, incorporating principles of “Smart Growth” and Strategic Conservation Planning into land management planning can support resilience objectives.
 To sustain and amplify storm and sea level rise protection benefits in coastal areas, land managers are working to identify and protect healthy natural ecosystems, as well as restore and enhance impacted systems to increase their resilience to change.
 Increasingly, green infrastructure protection, restoration, and enhancement strategies are being emphasized as land management tools to support resiliency in the built environment by leveraging natural ecosystem services.